-One more thing, when you buy it and the camera finally arrives, smell the inside of it!
+One more thing.
+When you buy it and the camera finally arrives, smell the inside of it!
 Yes, smell it.
-If it smells like WD-40, I’d be working out a return… soon!
+If it smells like WD-40, I’d be working out a return—soon!

 As I mentioned, there are literally thousands of cameras to choose from online.
 I just searched eBay for 120 film cameras and got 1862 possibles.
 The first one is a Yashica 635 with a conversion kit.
 Next up is a Mamiya RZ67 with 90mm lens.
 Both look nice.
 But, looks can be deceiving.
-Never judge a book by it’s cover.
+Never judge a book by its cover.
 The same goes for buying a used camera online.

 About the Author:

 C.G.
-Veach has a little shop on etsy (http://www.etsy.com/shop/CGcollectibles) and is a combat wounded Vietnam Veteran who served in Cat Lo, RVN in 69 & 70.
+Veach has a little shop on Etsy (http://www.etsy.com/shop/CGcollectibles) and is a combat wounded Vietnam veteran who served in Cat Lo, RVN in 69 & 70.
 He served with the U.S. Coast Guard Sqdrn-1 Div-13 on the Point Grace (CG82323) running coastal and river patrols in the Mekong Delta.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: